xuwenjian85/axolotl/README.md

 ## AXOLOTL: an accurate method for detecting aberrant gene expression in rare diseases using co-expression constraints.

 ![Alt text](image.png)
 We propose a novel unsupervised method AXOLOTL to identify aberrant gene expression events in RNA expression matrix.
+The method is useful for rare disease diagnosis.
 AXOLOTL effectively addresses biological confounders by incorporating co-expression constraints.
 The manuscript is being submitted to peer review jounrnals Jan 2024.

 # prepare software enviroment
 We recommend to run AXO in docker enviroments.
 Create two docker image enviroments as follows: